S-Lowes/Code-Institute-MS3/TESTING.md

     - All CRUD functionality is available.
     - Dynamic form is indeed dynamic and input field can be added or taken away.
 1. Contrasting with the desktop view:
     - The header and footer are now static.
-This is because they obstructed the mobile view far too much.
+This is because they obstructed the mobile view too much.
     - Recipe cards now stack so they can fit onto the screen.

 ## Different Browser Tests

 ### [Mozilla Firefox](https://www.mozilla.org/en-GB/firefox/new/)

 All the tests and development have been conducted on Firefox.
-Bugfixes would have been conducted using the browser dev tools.
+Bugfixes would have been conducted using the browser development tools.

 ### [Google Chrome](https://www.google.co.uk/chrome/)

-The forms works and UI appears as designed.
+The forms works and UI appear as designed.

 ### [Safari](https://www.apple.com/uk/safari/)